chrispouliot/bubbles/README.md

 Implements KDE Status Notifier for tray icon support and background app running without a window (On Gnome, use the Kstatus Notifier / App Indicator extension) including red dot icon for new messages.

+This was made for my own personal use as I wanted an OpenBubbles client that fit in better on my Linux/Gnome desktop.

 ## Develop

 The dev environment is a Nix flake devshell, wired for `direnv`: